 - the transcript of your results to date

-The appeals committee, consisting of The Dean or Deputy Dean for Student Affairs (Chair), a student representative and a representative from The Student Office will meet no more than 4 weeks after the intercalated degree places are allocated, the exact day and time to be announced in 2014.
+The appeals committee, consisting of The Dean or Deputy Dean for Student Affairs (Chair), a student representative and a representative from The Student Office will meet no more than 4 weeks after the intercalated degree places are allocated.

 The timing of the taught units and projects will depend on which course you choose.
 Please see the individual course pages for more details.